 We recognise that effective policies are crucial for combatting Modern Slavery.
 We are committed to ensuring we are not supplied by anyone who engages in human trafficking and modern slavery.

 Our Right to Work Policy and Recruitment Policy are followed to ensure, as far as possible, that migrant workers are not exposed to exploitation and that the business is not exposed to the fraudulent recruitment of employees.
+This Right to Work check is outsourced for independent review.

 We also operate a Whistleblowing Policy aimed at employees which encourages staff to report any wrongdoing.
 We intend to extend this policy to our wider supply chain.